 Your sightings might locate a new colony (how exciting!!) and will help Butterfly Conservation and land managers to build up a picture of how the species is doing.

-So far, silver-studded blues have been spotted at Hazeley Heath, Velmead, Long Valley, Wildmoor Heath, Broadmoor Bottom, Barossa, Ash Ranges, Yateley Common, Chobham Common, Horsell Common, Sunningdale, Turf Hill, Brentmoor Heath, Folly Bog, Caesar’s Camp (Aldershot), West End Common, Bullswater Common, Cobbetthill Common, Brookwood Heath and Whitmoor Common.
+In 2022, Silver-studded Blues were spotted at Hazeley Heath, Velmead, Long Valley, Wildmoor Heath, Broadmoor Bottom, Barossa, Ash Ranges, Yateley Common, Chobham Common, Horsell Common, Sunningdale, Turf Hill, Brentmoor Heath, Folly Bog, Caesar’s Camp (Aldershot), West End Common, Bullswater Common, Cobbetthill Common, Blackbushe, Brookwood Heath and Whitmoor Common.
 Did you spot one somewhere?
 If so, have you logged your sighting on iRecord?
 Let us know if we’ve missed somewhere on our map!

 Additional butterfly-spotting challenge!

-Excitingly, graylings – another of our rare heathland butterflies – are now flying.
-Have you seen one?
-Can you iRecord it and send us a photo too?
+Graylings – another of our rare heathland butterflies – fly from July.
+Will you seen one?
+If you do, please iRecord it and send us a photo too.

 Thank you for your help!

 Education & Engagement Officer

 Wildlife gallery: Grayling

 On our blog: Silver-studded Blue butterflies: Can you help?

 On our blog: A closer look at the Silver-studded Blue